wilomaku/IA369Z/README.md

 # Corpus callosum's shape signature for segmentation error detection in large datasets

+The detection of incorrect segmentations is important for performing quality control over large datasets, avoiding introduce errors along the processing pipeline.
+Specially in large datasets, manual detection results unfeasible and automatic algorithms are the only way to perform quality control.

 ## Reproducible paper

 This Readme file holds instructions for reproduction of the work **Corpus callosum's shape signature for segmentation error detection in large datasets**